gramsco/docgen-nextjs/doc_pages.md

 ** THIS FILE IS AUTOTO-GENERATED, THAT'S RIGHT IT'S MAGIC **

-You can use :
+To add documentation, you can use the following comments:

       • // __description__ : main description
       • // __staticPaths__ : getStaticPaths
       • // __staticProps__ : getStaticProps

-# pages/tata.js
+# pages/test.js
 🤯 This page is not documented (yet).

-# pages/toto.js
-📝  Really makes you think, eh?